rmindo/dappers/README.md

 # Dappers

-A customizable react framework with state or object aggregator and dispatcher that makes it easy to access all aggregated data from all components including children.
+A customizable react framework with state or object dispatcher that makes it easy to access all aggregated data from all components including children.

 ## Features
 * Flexible and easy to use.